matt793/ARPer/README.md

 Getting up and running:

-First run the install.sh script of software dependences, and then changed connection point/driver name to make script run.
+First run the install.sh script of software dependences, and then change connection point/driver name to make script run.

 Script will not run unless you add your connection point/driver name.
 Change the following py line 16 in ARPposion.py, located it the attack folder: